niiichtsy/verilog_misc_modules/README.md

-# verilog misc modules
+# hardwell

-This repo contains a toolbox of miscellaneous basic Verilog and SystemVerilog modules, intended to be reused and adapted to various projects.
+hardwell contains a toolbox of miscellaneous basic HDL (mainly Verilog and SystemVerilog) modules, intended to be reused and adapted to various projects.

 ## Building
 The modules can be built using scripts utilizing Xilinx vendor tools.
 To create a module, make sure Vivado is available in your PATH, then simply run: